openmeteo/loggertodb/docs/development.rst

    .. method:: _extract_timestamp(line)

-      Parse *line* and extract and return the date and time as a datetime_ object.
+      Parse *line* and extract and return the date and time as an aware datetime_ object.

       .. _datetime: http://docs.python.org/library/datetime.html#datetime-objects